 Uninsured drivers

-Even outside classic “hail alley” states, strong storms and straight-line winds can still total a vehicle through broken glass, dents, or debris impact.
-Comprehensive coverage is the piece that generally applies to storm damage when your car is parked or you’re not in a collision.
+South Dakota sits close enough to hail alley that strong storms and straight-line winds can total a vehicle through broken glass, dents and debris.
+Keep comprehensive coverage for storm damage protection when your car isn’t in a collision.

-In more remote areas, longer tow distances and fewer repair shops can increase the overall cost of a claim.
-Keeping an emergency fund for your deductible (and checking whether your policy includes towing or roadside assistance) can prevent a bad day from getting more expensive.
+In more remote parts of the state, longer tow distances and fewer repair shops drive up the total cost of a claim.
+Check whether your policy includes roadside assistance, and set a deductible you can comfortably cover.

 Average cost of car insurance in major South Dakota cities